fchensan/ip/docs/README.md

 Adds a new Deadline with a date.

-Format: `deadline DESCRIPTION /by yyyy-mm-dd'
+Format: `deadline DESCRIPTION /by yyyy-mm-dd`

 Example of usage: